theRAPTLab/gsgo/docs/00-dev-log.md

 I spent some time trying to get MDX to work because it provides a plugin, but NextJS completely fails to work with the Typescript parsing for some reason My guess is because of webpack/eslint bullshit.
 Next runs webpack which loads eslint, and webpack needs to know how to find modules.
 This is what is failing.
 The `Next.config.js` file is supposed to use some mdx plugins to set the configuration correctly, but their examples don't work.
 I'm assuming it's just broken.

 **With that, I think I'm at the point where I have enough outlined that I can move on to actual implemention of the SIM.**

+## Apr 29.01 Merging and Moving On

+I made the merge request last night and merged it into dev.
+This got me to thinking bout how other people manage their branches, because I would like to version our tags in a certain way.

+Reviewing sample repos, these are the practices I saw:

+* `master` used for deployment, releases, which have only 'version update' related things
+* `next` is used for the "next version", squashed commits
+* `<feature>` branches are named arbitrarily
+* `<package/feature/subfeature>` sometimes seen
+* `[issueid]-feature` sometimes used
+* `gh-pages` for documentation on github
+* `1.x` versioning branches for old versions that aren't current with "master" or "next" branches.
+* `canary`, `master`, `alpha` in some repos
+* `stable` is merged from "master" that is currently deployed, and is never fussed with and is tagged.

+I wrote a new [Branching Conventions](20-tooling/21-branch-flow.md)) document that summarized our current practice.